 Salah al-Din Citadel is one of the most important landmarks of Islamic Cairo, and one of the most luxurious war castles built in the Middle Ages, built by Salah Eldin El Ayouby, in the late 12th century to protect the city from future foreign attacks.

 The Citadel Of Saladin is the iconic picture of Islamic Cairo that was built by Salah El-Din El Ayouby, at the end of the 12th century, He was a famous leader, as well as the founder of the Ayyubid Dynasty.
 The citadel is an indispensable part of all Cairo Day Tours and especially the Islamic Cairo tour when you travel to Egypt and also of the must things to do in Cairo and you will have the opportunity to experience those when booking one of our Cairo Stopover Tours.

-Saladin was starting to build the Citadel but he passed away before it was finished so his son who completed the Citadel, and his son was the first one ruled Egypt from the citadel until Mohmed Ali the19 century
+Saladin started to build the Citadel but he died before finishing it off, so his son Ibrahim Pasha accomplished his work, and he was the first one who ruled Egypt from the citadel.

 It has beheld enormous historical events throughout Egyptian history and was for many centuries the seat of the king and his government in Egypt.
 The Ayyubids, the Mamluks, and some Ottomans had a turn ruling over Egypt from the citadel.

 Salah El-Din Al-Ayoubi Castle is considered one of the most luxurious military castles constructed in the Middle Ages, and it is considered one of the most important landmarks of Islamic Cairo, located in the "Castle" neighborhood, on one of the hills separated from Mount Mokattam, on the outskirts of Cairo, the unique location that made it a barrier.
 Consistently high between the cities of Cairo and Fustat, so it was possible to communicate between the castle and the city in the event of any siege.